The Ultimate Guide to Red Light Therapy for Skin Health: Anti-Aging, Acne, and Healing

 Scars vs. Healthy Skin (Fibrosis)

 A scar forms when the body is in a panic.
 It throws down collagen fibers in a messy, chaotic pattern just to plug the hole.
-This is called fibrosis.
+This is called fibrosis (excessive scar tissue formation).

 Red Light Therapy helps prevent this chaotic "panic healing."
 By reducing the inflammatory signals (cytokines) that trigger fibrosis, RLT encourages the fibroblasts to lay down collagen in a more organized, lattice-like structure, similar to normal, healthy skin.

-Surgical Scars: Using RLT on a fresh incision (once cleared by a doctor) can result in a thinner, less visible scar.
+• Surgical Scars: Using RLT on a fresh incision (once cleared by a doctor) may help promote healing and potentially result in a thinner, less visible scar.

-- Stretch Marks: While difficult to erase completely, RLT helps fade the redness (vascularity) of new marks and improves the texture of old, silvery marks by thickening the collagen around them.
+• Stretch Marks: While difficult to erase completely, RLT may help fade the redness (vascularity) of new marks and potentially improve the texture of old, silvery marks by supporting collagen production around them.

 8. Buyer’s Guide: Choosing a Device for Skin Health